 2. File by Mail or In Person

 All business forms can be submitted by mail or in person.
 Locate the form that you would like to submit and follow the instructions.
 Information regarding business hours can be found on the Contact Information – Business Entities webpage.
-The address for filing documents with the California Secretary of State are:
+The addresses for filing documents with the California Secretary of State are:

 Office Location